 - burning rubber, foam, plastic or anything containing paint

 - burning anything outside when the air pollution level is high

 Many people think that wood burning stoves are more environmentally friendly than gas appliances, but they can emit more pollution into the air.

-If you have a wood burning stove you must make sure it's an approved appliance because Barnsley is a designated 'smoke free area'.
+If you have a wood burning stove you must make sure it's an exempt appliance because Barnsley is a designated smoke control area.
 You should also only burn approved fuel.
 If you don't comply with the legislation, you could be fined up to £1000.